fellipegm/bwplot/README.md

 # bwplot

-simple black and white plot matlab
+Simple black and white plot for Matlab

+It supports only four data vectors, which is enough for my application.